zaza0209/GEERL/rebuttal_ac.md

 #### **1. Theory:**
 - Refined the regret bound in Theorem 2, including its scaling with key factors such as the dimension of the state space, episode length, and number of episodes.
-- Clarified the assumptions and technical details of Theorem 1, including the uniqueness and marginal assumptions to ensure regularity.
+- Clarified the assumptions and technical details of our theories, including the uniqueness and marginal assumptions to ensure regularity.
 - Discussed the theoretical performance of GFQI under misspecified correlation structures, aligning with the theoretical guarantees of GEE.

 ---